 Here are a few blog posts with more details about what happens in a Kids in Control program:

-For more information about these programs, including when and where they are currently being offered and how to access them, or to make a referral, please contact:
+For more information about these programs, including when and where they are currently being offered and how to access them, or if you would like to make a referral, please contact:

 Manager, Kids/Teens in Control